lholden/twine/README.md

 Twine is still in very early stages, you have been warned.

+## Questions and Answers

+### Is there an easy way to accept command line arguments for my daemon?

+Not built in.
+Check out [Optitron][optitron] for a great solution to this.

+### Is there an IPC mechanism?

+Nope!
+Why re-invent the wheel, [ZeroMQ][zeromq] does a fantastic job of this already.

 ## Examples

 See the `examples` directory more detailed examples, including uses of backgrounding, children, and IPC (ZeroMQ).